Luxembourg City: Development as a fortress

+In the Roman era, a fortified tower may have been constructed to guard the crossing of two Roman roads that met on the territory of what is now Luxembourg City, although historian Jemp Kunnert claims no structure is believed to have existed at said crossing.
+Some of the earliest known settlements within modern city boundaries were established by Frankish colonizers in the Alzette valley around what is now Dommeldange, Pfaffenthal and the Grund.
+As of 926, 73 inhabitants were living in the valley between Dommeldange and Clausen.

-In the Roman era, a fortified tower guarded the crossing of two Roman roads that met at the site of Luxembourg city.
-Through an exchange treaty with the abbey of Saint Maximin in Trier in 963, Siegfried I of the Ardennes, a close relative of King Louis II of France and Emperor Otto the Great, acquired the feudal lands of Luxembourg.
-Siegfried built his castle, named Lucilinburhuc ("small castle"), on the Bock Fiels ("rock"), mentioned for the first time in the aforementioned exchange treaty.
+In 963, through an exchange treaty with the abbey of Saint Maximin in Trier, Siegfried I of the Ardennes - a close relative of King Louis II of France and Emperor Otto the Great - acquired the castellum Lucilinburhuc ("small castle"), a military structure built around the 9th or early 10th century on what is now the Fish Market.
+This structure would serve as an outpost to the fortified castle - which retained the name of Lucilinburhuc - which Siegfried then began constructing on the Bock Fiels ("rock"), mentioned for the first time in the aforementioned exchange treaty.

 In 987, Archbishop Egbert of Trier consecrated five altars in the Church of the Redemption (today St. Michael's Church).
-At a Roman road intersection near the church, a marketplace appeared around which the city developed.
+At a Roman road intersection near the church, the Fish Market appeared, around which the city developed.

 The city, because of its location and natural geography, has through history been a place of strategic military significance.
 The first fortifications were built as early as the 10th century.
-By the end of the 12th century, as the city expanded westward around the new St. Nicholas Church (today the Cathedral of Notre Dame), new walls were built that included an area of 5 ha.
+By the mid-13th century and the reign of Countess Ermesinde, who granted the city its charter in 1244, Luxembourg had expanded westward around the new St. Nicholas Church (today the Cathedral of Notre Dame), with new walls built that included an area of 5 ha.
 In about 1340, under the reign of John the Blind, new fortifications were built that stood until 1867.

 In 1443, the Burgundians under Philip the Good conquered Luxembourg.
 Luxembourg became part of the Burgundian, and later Spanish and Austrian empires (See Spanish Netherlands and Spanish Road) and under those Habsburg administrations Luxembourg Castle was repeatedly strengthened so that by the 16th century, Luxembourg itself was one of the strongest fortifications in Europe.
 Subsequently, the Burgundians, the Spanish, the French, the Spanish again, the Austrians, the French again, and the Prussians conquered Luxembourg.